aldoprogrammer/multi-step-form-react-js/README.md

 ## Available Scripts
-Di web app ini bisa kalian kerjakan sebagai step by step In the project directory, you can run: kan suda
+Di web app ini bisa kalian kerjakan sebagai step by step In the project directory, you can run: kan sudah

 ### `npm start`